petershin/liferay-learn/docs/commerce/latest/en/order-management/orders/price-on-application.md

 1. If everything looks good with the order, you can click on *Request a Quote* at the bottom.

-1. Enter an optional note for the support staff and click *Submit*.
+1. Enter an optional note and click *Submit*.

 ![Add an optional note before requesting a quote.](./price-on-application/images/04.png)